thaychansy/click-through-rate-prediction/README.md

 # Predicting Ads Click-Through Rate (CTR)

 Click-Through Rate (CTR) prediction is a fundamental task in online advertising.
 The main objective is to estimate the probability that a user will click on a given advertisement.
 Accurate CTR prediction is essential for optimizing ad campaigns, allowing advertisers to allocate resources efficiently, target specific audience segments, and maximize return on investment (ROI).
-Machine learning techniques are often employed for this task due to their ability to process large datasets and identify intricate patterns that help forecast user behavior.
+Machine Learning techniques are often employed for this task due to their ability to process large datasets and identify intricate patterns that help forecast user behavior.

 <img width="990" alt="image" src="https://github.com/user-attachments/assets/19e15e5d-b298-4bd3-af10-c694c188d344" style="border: 2px solid black; border-radius: 4px;">